What’s so important about music and movement activities in early years?

 Find resources that work for you

 Stretched for time?
 Over at Musical Child Early Learning through Music we have many drama, dance music and movement activities already prepared that come with their own music tracks and lyric charts.
 Save hours of preparation time and get inspired.
-Browse the drama and movement section or the games and dances section or the circle dances at musicalchild.
+Browse the Preschool Music Programs, OR the Toddler Music Programs OR the ZERO Music for Babies Training Modules.